-When missing a matched normal sample, you will need to replace the matched normal sample with a generic panel of normal file generated with the cosmic database file.
+When missing a matched normal sample, you will need to replace the matched normal sample with a generic Panel of Normal (PoN) file generated following the instructions in the next section.

 A single command is run to call variants on the tumor only sample.